Why an EMBA?

 The first residency starts with an opening banquet at The Hotel at Auburn University.
 The following day the students will participate in an outdoor team-building challenge course.
 This experience gives the students the opportunity to really get to know one another.
 They spend the day working on group and individual challenges (mental as well as physical).
 Students often say this course is one of the highlights of their Auburn experience.

 Before formal class instruction begins the students will also have an intensive orientation to the instructional technologies of the program as well as the student information systems on campus.
 It is vital that before the student leaves the first residency on campus, they are comfortable with the distance learning environment which is so critical to their success in the program.

-During a typical residency students will attend class each day, Monday through Thursday, usually from 8:00 – 5:00 with time set aside in the evenings for research projects, case studies and group work.
-Class ends by 12:00 noon on Friday of each residency week – thus giving everyone time to get home for the weekend.
+During a typical residency, students attend class daily, usually from 8 a.m. to 5 p.m., with time set aside in the evenings for research projects, case studies, and group work.
+Class ends by noon the last day of each residency period.